 Stop unwanted gifts

-Vast amounts of unwanted presents end up in landfill every year, which is a ridiculous waste on so many levels!
-Think carefully about the gifts you buy friends and family.
+Vast amounts of unwanted presents end up in landfills every year, which is a ridiculous waste on so many levels.
+Think carefully about the gifts you buy for friends and family.

 How likely are they to use them and for how long?
 There's no shame in asking for a wishlist.

-Often the issue is budget.
-Team up with other friends or family to buy a better quality and higher value gift.
+Often, the issue is budget.
+Team up with other friends or family to buy a better quality and higher value present.

 Secret Santa is another brilliant and fun way to cut down on the quantity of (often unwanted) Christmas gifts you buy and receive.

 Nicely wrapping a gift always adds an extra touch.
 But sadly, not all wrapping paper is recyclable.
 Since a lot of wrapping paper contains plastic (especially if it's laminated or has glitter), it often ends up in a landfill.

 However, there are eco-friendly options.
 Check whether the paper is recyclable before you buy it.
 Alternatively, you can use brown paper (you can get it super cheap from Hobbycraft), or a reusable gift bag.